-- Approves the removal from service and repositioning of isolation devices. - Performs or assists with the draining or de-energizing of equipment. - Coordinates with the Primary Authorized Employee on shutdown and restart activities. - Reviews all equipment to be locked out, and determine if the equipment is ready to be shut down. - Understands the status of the equipment and position of boundary points and accepts ownership before closing out the lockout.
+- Approve the removal from service and repositioning of isolation devices. - Perform or assist with the draining or de-energizing of equipment. - Coordinate with the Primary Authorized Employee on shutdown and restart activities. - Review all equipment to be locked out and determine if the equipment is ready to be shut down. - Understand the status of the equipment and position of boundary points and accept ownership before closing out the lockout.

 The Authorized Employee is responsible for working on equipment that is properly locked out.
-The AE shall apply locks and tags to control hazardous energy.
+The AE shall apply a lock and tag to protect themselves from the release of hazardous energy.
 The AE shall:

-- Recognize the conditions of work that require LTV. - Understand the energy control points, scope of the task, and the work to be done within that scope for each LTV. - Contact the PAE for permission before joining a lockout. - Apply his or her personal lock and tag when performing servicing, maintenance, or modification work. - Maintain control over the keys to their Personal LTV Locks. - Must NEVER apply or remove a lock for anyone else. - Work within the scope of the job.
+- Recognize the conditions of work that require LTV. - Understand the energy control points, scope of the task, and the work to be done within that scope for each LTV. - Contact the PAE for permission before joining a lockout. - Apply his or her personal lock and tag when performing servicing, maintenance, or modification work, or when entering a hazard zone. - Maintain control over the keys to their Personal LTV Locks. - Must NEVER apply or remove a lock for anyone else. - Work within the scope of the job.